How to Steal Reasoning Without Reasoning Traces: Threat Model

-The attacker’s primary objective is to improve the reasoning capabilities of their own model \(S\) by exploiting black-box access to a stronger reasoning model \(V\), without direct access to \(V\)’s internal reasoning.
-To this end, given tuples \((x, y)\) or \((x, b^{\star}, y)\) output by $V$, the attacker aims to synthesize reasoning traces \(\hat{t}\) that are consistent with the observed tuples.
-These traces may or may not match the victim’s true internal reasoning.
-Their purpose is to be sufficiently informative to support effective fine-tuning of \(S\).
+\shortsection{Attacker’s goal} The attacker’s primary objective is to improve the reasoning capabilities of their own model \(S\) by exploiting black-box access to a stronger reasoning model \(V\), without direct access to \(V\)’s internal reasoning and using only the publicly available resources listed below.
+To this end, given tuples \((x, y)\) or \((x, b^{\star}, y)\) output by $V$, the attacker aims to synthesize reasoning traces \(\hat{t}\) that are logically consistent with the observed tuples.
+Whether they match the victim’s true internal reasoning or not, their purpose is to support effective fine-tuning of \(S\) on \((x, \hat{t}, y)\).

-Concretely, the attacker aims to (1) synthesize a reasoning trace \(\hat{t}\) that is logically consistent with the observed answers of $V$ and the reasoning summaries, if available, and (2) use \((x, \hat{t}, y)\) to fine-tune a student model \(S\).